reuters-graphics/chart-module-weeklyaverage/README.md

   	{"date":"2020-07-05","count":10000},
   	{"date":"2020-07-06","count":10000}
   ])
-  .props(
+  .props({
+	  locale: 'en', // English by default.
+Used to format text, dates and nos.

     stroke: 'steelblue', // colour of line

     strokeWidth: 2.5, // width of the line

     fill: '#eee', // colour of the bars

     height: 200, // chart height

   	avg_days: 7, // avg line should be an how many day rolling avg

     annotations: [

   	// array of annotations you want on the
   	// chart in the format below.
 Class hide-mobile and hide-desktop
   	// can be used for platform specific annotations

           //	{
           //       'date':'2020-02-12',
           //       'text':'Hubei revises methodology',
           //       'class':'hide-mobile'
           //   }
   	],
   	population: false, // If you want the numbers to be normalised
                          // by population, pass a number here.
 It is false by default.

   	bars: true, // True by default.
   				// If you want just the line, set value to true

   	padding: 0, // to set padding between the bars.
                   // value should be between 0 to 1

   	labels: false, // Setting this to true will show a label
                      // to explain what the bars and line are

     left_y_axis: false, // Set false by default, setting to true will have
                         // only the max value displayed on the left

     x_axis: true, // Set true by default, setting to false will hide the x-axis.

     date_range: ['2020-03-01','2020-07-02'], // Pass two dates in a YYYY-MM-DD
                                   // format to filter the data based on that.
                                   // Leaving it empty will put all the data on the chart
     margin: {
         left: 20, right: 50, top: 10, bottom: 30
       }, // Pass only the variables that you want to overwrite

   	variable_name: 'cases', // What is this a chart of?
 Infections?
 Deaths?
 Tests?

     text: { // Here we pass all the text lines in the chart

   	  daily_numbers: 'Daily new {{ variable }}',
   	  // Bar label says daily new cases

   	  tooltip_suffix: '{{ number }} new {{ variable }}', // Tooltip will say XXXXX new cases

   	  avg: '{{ average }}-day average', // How many day avg is the line.
   	  // takes the number automatically from avg_days

   	  per_pop_tt: '{{ number }} new {{ variable }} per 100k people in the population',
       // if normalised by population, tooltip will say XXXXX
   	  // new cases per 100k people in the population

       subhed: '', // empty by default.
 Can receive a string for a subhed above the chart

       no_data: 'No reported {{ variable }}' // Chart says no reported cases if
       // there are no reported cases for that place
   	},
-  )
+  })
   .draw();

 // You can call any method again to update the chart.